A backward $\lambda$-Lemma for the forward heat flow: Proofs

 By~(\ref{eq:xi1-xi2}) and the smallness assumption~(\ref{eq:rho-backward}) on $\rho$ this implies that

 which by~(\ref{eq:G=xi}) and the fact that $\pi_+$ left inverts $\Gg^T_\gamma$ is equivalent to

 This proves that $\pi_+$ is Lipschitz continuous on the image of $\Gg^T_\gamma$.

-By~(\ref{eq:bi-Lip2}) and the estimate after~(\ref{eq:xi1-xi2}) the map $\Gg^T_\gamma$ is bi-Lipschitz, hence a homeomorphism onto its image.
-Since the map and its inverse are both of class $C^1$, it is in fact a diffeomorphism onto its image. \end{proof}
+By estimate~(\ref{eq:bi-Lip2}) and the estimate after~(\ref{eq:xi1-xi2}) the map $\Gg^T_\gamma$ is bi-Lipschitz and therefore a homeomorphism onto its image.
+Since the map and its inverse are both of class $C^1$, it is in fact a diffeomorphism onto its image.